Jones Fire (1999)

-Contributing factors
+Background

 The Northern California Geographical Coordination Center identifies the weather pattern that fueled the Jones Fire as a typical critical fire weather setup in Northern California, noting that "Post-frontal conditions occur when high pressure following the passage of a cold front causes strong winds from the north and northeast."

-Fire progression
+Progression

 The fire began well before dawn on October 16 at a campsite on Clikapudi Trail between Bear Mountain and Backbone Ridge, east of Jones Valley, close to Shasta Lake.
-Investigators said it was human-caused (as opposed to caused by lightning or other natural phenomena), and appeared to be accidental.
+Investigators said it was human-caused and appeared to be accidental.
 A campfire was ruled out, and alcohol bottles, bullet shells, and cigarette butts were all found at the site.